ivadomed/ivadomed/docs/source/configuration_file.rst

         "$schema": "http://json-schema.org/draft-04/schema#",
         "title": "run_name",
         "$$description": [
-            "This defines the name of the current run (or, experiment).
+            "Defines the name of the current run (or, experiment).
 All the previous and active runs\n", "can be found under the corresponding group on the WandB Dashboard."
         ],
         "type": "string"